ibm-cloud-docs/log-analysis/remove.md

 You can remove an instance of the {{site.data.keyword.la_full_notm}} service from the {{site.data.keyword.Bluemix}} UI or through the command line.
 {:shortdesc}

-When you remove an instance from the {{site.data.keyword.Bluemix_notm}}, clean up by completing the following tasks, if required:
+When you remove an instance from the {{site.data.keyword.cloud_notm}}, clean up by completing the following tasks, if required:

 1. Write down the list of sources that forward metrics to the {{site.data.keyword.la_full_notm}} instance that you want to remove.
 You must remove the LogDNA agent from each source.
 2. Remove permissions granted to users to work with the instance.